cyanite-ai/aws-marketplace/audio_analyzer/README.md

 For more information on deployment, please refer to the [SageMaker Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html).

 The Audio Analyzer supports a variety of file formats: `mp3`, `wav`, `m4a`, `mp4` and `mpga`.
 Audio can either be mono or stereo and should have at least a bitrate of 128kbit/s for MP3 files or comparable for other formats.

 Audio files should not exceed a length of 15 minutes.
 For longer tracks, the analysis will be rejected.
+This behaviour can be overridden by setting the environment variable `MAX_TRACK_DURATION` (in seconds) to a different value.
+Be aware that changing this variable might lead to out of memory issues.

 Calling the server is done via REST.
 We recommend using the [SageMaker Python SDK](https://sagemaker.readthedocs.io) for handling invocations.
 Audio data is expected to be send as binary data within the data field of a POST request.
 The accepted content type is `audio/mpeg`.